-The KUAS Code of Academic Ethics defines the principles and norms of ethical conduct of KUAS community members.
-Each member of the Kaunas University of Applied Sciences community undertakes to comply with the Code of Academic Ethics provisions and shall not tolerate its violations.
+The KK Code of Academic Ethics defines the principles and norms of ethical conduct of KK community members.
+Each member of the Kauno kolegija Higher Education Institution community undertakes to comply with the Code of Academic Ethics provisions and shall not tolerate its violations.
 Violations must be reported to the Ethics Committee.

-The Ethics Committee of Kaunas University of Applied Sciences, the structure of which has been approved for the period of 2020–2023, consists of 7 people.
+The Ethics Committee of Kauno kolegija Higher Education Institution, the structure of which has been approved for the period of 2020–2023, consists of 7 people.
 They investigate reports and/or appeals about the activity of the members of the university community (administration staff, teaching staff, other staff, and students) that are contrary to the norms of academic ethics.
 The Ethics Committee shall not review anonymous reports.